alronz/b2c-database-selection/MongoDB/Search Data/queryOptions.md

 #### [back](search_data_main.md)

-MongoDB supports many query options that can be applied on query operations such as skip(), limit(), min(), max() , and count().
+MongoDB supports many query options that can be applied on query operations such as skip(), limit(), min(), max(), group, distinct and count().
 For a complete list of all the options, please have a look at [MongoDB documentations](https://docs.mongodb.org/v3.0/reference/method/js-cursor/).
 I will show below how to use the most popular options.

 ##### count()